Lazy Girl's Chicken Enchilada Casserole is perfect for nights you don't feel like cooking. Hearty, cozy, and easy too!

 Count out 12 gluten-free corn tortillas then chop or tear them into bite-sized pieces.

-Scoop the mixture into a nonstick sprayed 9×13 pan, or divide it into 2 little pans if ya’ like, then sprinkle the tops with 1 cup shredded cheddar cheese (total) and bake at 350 degrees for 25 minutes, or until golden brown and bubbly.
+Scoop the mixture into a nonstick sprayed 9×13 pan, or divide it into 2 little pans if ya’ like, then sprinkle the tops with 1 cup shredded cheddar cheese total and bake at 350 degrees for 25 minutes, or until golden brown and bubbly.

 Scoop then serve with your choice of toppings – I like extra salsa and chopped green onions for a fresh and zesty bite.
-YUM!!
-I hope you love this simple, totally satisfying casserole recipe – enjoy!
+YUM!

 Ingredients

-- 1lb chicken breasts, cut into bite-sized pieces
+- 1 lb chicken breasts, cut into bite-sized pieces

 - salt and pepper

-- 1 cup gluten-free enchilada sauce
+- 1 cup gluten free red enchilada sauce

 - 1 cup sour cream